RicardoRodr/Getting-and-cleaning-data-PROJECT/README.md

 # Deletes some redundant data to free up space on memory

 # The remaining data frames in memory are:

+# merged_data: contains 10299 rows with all the variables measured by the sensors (561) and the corresponding activity and subject of each measurement.
+# merged_data_mean_std: summarized version of the above table containing only the variables referring to means and standard deviations from the full set of 561 variables.
-# test: contains 180 rows summarizing the means, for every activity (6) and subject (30), of the standard deviations and means measured by the sensors.
+# test: contains 180 rows summarizing the means, for every activity (6) and subject (30), of the variables from the table above.
-# merged_data: contains 10299 rows with all the variables measured by the sensors (561)
+# names: contains the original (unedited) names of the 561 measurement variables.

 # Description of the text files: